coleifer/peewee/docs/peewee/api.rst

     .. method:: scope_column(**kwargs)

         Scope used when generating SQL for a column.
-Ensures that the column is rendered with it's correct alias.
+Ensures that the column is rendered with its correct alias.
 Was needed because when referencing the inner projection of a sub-select, Peewee would render the full SELECT query as the "source" of the column (instead of the query's alias + . + column).
 This scope allows us to avoid rendering the full